Out of an abundance of caution, Pathway counselors are working remotely. We care about you and are still here to help you in the ways we always have.

 Current NOVA Students: Please log into Navigate (MyNOVA) to make an appointment.
 For instructions on using Navigate, please go here: https://www.nvcc.edu/navigate/students.html.
 Make sure to choose "Advising – Pathway to the Baccalaureate" as your service reason.

 Complete and submit the NOVA application.
 Wait 24 hours, then submit the Pathway application.
 Applications must be submitted by the November 15, 2020 deadline.

 High school counselors will include:

 - Current year’s attendance record and course schedule.

 Selection Process and Criteria for Admission:

 Pathway is designed to support students from traditionally underserved populations.
 Program admission is not based solely upon prior academic achievement, and no minimum GPA is required to apply.
-Applications are carefully reviewed by Pathway staff.
+Applications are carefully reviewed by admissions committees.
 Strong consideration is given to:

 - Barriers to college access or success

 - Motivation and capacity to transfer and earn a bachelor’s degree

 Pathway applicants may also be asked to complete an individual or small-group interview with a Pathway Counselor at their high school.